From “Home” By Lauren Samuelson

 "Outside the wind picks up and a bolt of lightning streaks across the sky.
 I make it back to my car as the first raindrops start to fall.
 They fall heavy on the front window, and a wash of tears runs down my face.
 I cry for Kameron.
 I cry because I know that I will never see him again.
 Never know what will happen to him.
 I cry because I know I won’t have the courage to go back to the crisis nursery again, because all of a sudden the world is too big and I am too small."

-Inkstand is a writing workshop for people who serve (e.g., volunteers, veterans, public service professionals, etc.) and wish to tell their stories.
+Inkstand is a writing workshop for people who serve (e.g., volunteers, veterans, public service professionals, etc.) and wish to reflect on their experiences through writing.

-• to write an original piece of nonfiction, fiction, or poetry
+• to draft an original piece of creative writing

-• to share and discuss the creative piece together in workshops
+• to share and discuss the draft together in workshops

-To register, send the following information to firstname.lastname@example.org:
+To register, send the following information to instructor Deanna Benjamin at firstname.lastname@example.org: